-paths, the selection varies with the implementation of the algorithm, so the exact behavior of the routing algorithm must be known.
+As a first stat, the routing algorithm is run to determine the paths on line 6 in Figure 3.
+When there are multiple possible paths, the selection varies with the implementation of the algorithm, so the exact behavior of the routing algorithm must be known.
 Using the routing information, the hop count distribution among s-d (source-destination) pairs is calculated on line 7.
 Then the number of total number of s-d pairs on each lightpath is calculated on line 10 and stored in the array pass.
 On line 13, we find the number of node pairs whose hop count will decrease if a lightpath is established between a s-d node pair and store it as a metric for this s-d pair in an array denoted by decrease.
+While it is easy to estimate these stats in shortest path routing, it may be difficult with some routing algorithms.
+Their estimation in different routing algorithms is left as a future work.

-After collecting the stats, the main algorithm starts selecting the s-d pairs for establishing lightpaths in Fig. 3.
-Among the possible candidates, the algorithm gives priority to the ones, which will decrease the number of s-d pairs on the lightpaths, which are carrying the highest number of s-d pairs.
-Therefore, the values in the pass array is sorted in descending order with corresponding (f, src, dst) on line 5.
-By the FOR loop on line 7, the algorithm loops over pass list with corresponding (f, src, dst) in order to decrease the number of s-d pairs on the lightpath from src to dst with the failure scenario f, until a new lightpath is established or pass is empty.
-In order to decrease the s-d pair count on the selected lightpath, the algorithm tries to establish a direct lightpath between one of the s-d pairs on this lightpath.
-Therefore, the algorithm creates a list of s-d pairs passing through this lightpath and stores them in the array impact with an impact factor metric, which is the amount of decrease in total hop count between all node pairs after a lightpath is established between this sort pass[f][src][dst] in descending order 5:
+After collecting the stats, the main algorithm starts selecting the s-d pairs for establishing lightpaths in Figure 1.
+Among the possible candidates, the algorithm gives priority to the ones that will decrease the number of s-d pairs on the lightpaths that are carrying the highest number of s-d pairs.
+Therefore, the values in the pass array is sorted in descending order on line 5.
+By the loop on line 7, the algorithm loops over pass list with corresponding (f,src,dst) in order to decrease the number of s-d pairs on the lightpath from src to dst with the failure scenario f, until a new lightpath is established or pass is empty.
+In order to decrease the sd pair count on the selected lightpath, the algorithm tries to establish a direct lightpath between one of the s-d pairs on this lightpath.
+Therefore, the algorithm creates a list of s-d pairs passing through this lightpath and stores them in the array impact with an impact factor metric, which is the amount of decrease in total hop count between all node pairs after a lightpath is established between this s-d pair.
+After sorting the impact factor list in descending order, the algorithm tries to establish a lightpath among s-d pairs in the list in a loop starting on line 14.
+Before establishing the lightpath, the algorithm checks whether the lightpath satisfies the conditions like the node pair has enough number of tokens, transmitter and receivers.
+It may also need to satisfy other conditions like the maximum number of wavelengths on the fibers depending on the architecture.